matroux/ITO33-old/content/our-clients.md

       class: our-client
       title: Our Clients
       subtitle: >-
-        ITO 33 has clients spanning the major financial centers of the world. <br>
+        ITO33 has clients spanning the major financial centers of the world. <br>
-        "It is nice to see the ITO 33 team so quick with their turnaround."<br> Large Swiss asset manager with a strong emphasis on convertible bonds"
+        "It is nice to see the ITO33 team so quick with their turnaround."<br> Large Swiss asset manager with a strong emphasis on convertible bonds"
       content: >-
         From New York to Paris, London to Sydney,